How can we build healthier communities, as people, as artists, as friends, as a country?

 Debbie Allen Jerry Trainor Leo González Jay Ellis Sarah Gilman Ayesha Perry-Iqbal Yaya daCosta Jillian Mercado Emily Tosta Craig Robinson Quinn XCII Guillermo Diaz Nikkolas Smith Jon Huertas Aloe Blacc Julissa Calderon Maiara Walsh Angell Conwell Akilah Hughes Sara Seyed Andre Royo Eddie James Olmos Lauren Siyowin Samuel L. Jackson

-Sites are led by local artists, municipal officials and community health leaders, who are working together to create large-scale participatory arts projects that advance health, equity, and community connection.
+Sites were led by local artists, municipal officials and community health leaders, who worked together to create large-scale participatory arts projects that advance health, equity, and community connection.

 Download a PDF of all 18 site descriptions here.